brunokoga/good/README.md

 # The Good List

+Mike Lee came up with this idea and I believe it's a way to praise the people that deserve be recommended or just recognized (by me) as good.
+Of course each one of us has our own definiton of *good*.
+These are the people that I know fit in my definition.
+Everything besides the list itself and this paragraph was written by Mike.
+I'll be adding my observations/definitions when I think it's necessary.

 Everyone has a list of good companies and people they believe to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
 Mine just happens to be on GitHub.

 ### Disclaimer